Rebecca Friedman Lissner

-Rebecca Lissner is an American political scientist and foreign policy expert who currently serves as Deputy National Security Adviser to Vice President Kamala Harris.
-Previously, she was Acting Senior Director for Strategic Planning on the National Security Council, where she oversaw the creation of the Biden Administration’s National Security Strategy and directed the Russia Strategy Group.
-During the Obama Administration, Lissner served as Special Advisor to Deputy Secretary of Energy, Elizabeth Sherwood-Randall.
+Rebecca Lissner (born 1986) is an American political scientist and foreign policy analyst who served as Deputy National Security Adviser to Vice President Kamala Harris from 2022 to 2025.
+Previously, she was Acting Senior Director for Strategic Planning on the National Security Council, where she oversaw the creation of the Biden administration's National Security Strategy and directed the Russia Strategy Group.
+During the Obama administration, Lissner served as Special Advisor to Deputy Secretary of Energy, Elizabeth Sherwood-Randall.

+Education

-Lissner holds an A.B., magna cum laude with highest honors in social studies, from Harvard University and went on to study at Georgetown University, receiving a master's degree and a doctorate in Government.
+Lissner holds a BA (magna cum laude) in social studies from Harvard University and a MA and PhD in government from Georgetown University.

+Career

 Lissner was previously on the faculty of the Center for Naval Warfare Studies at the Naval War College.
 Prior to that, she held a number of research fellowships and teaching positions, including at Yale University, the University of Pennsylvania, and the Council on Foreign Relations.

+Personal life

-Her husband, Samuel Lissner, is a principal at Ridgewood Infrastructure, a private equity firm specializing in water, energy transition, utilities, and transportation infrastructure investments.
+Lissner's husband, Samuel Lissner, is a principal at Ridgewood Infrastructure, a private equity firm specializing in water, energy transition, utilities, and transportation infrastructure investments.
 He is also a managing partner at Ridgewood Energy, a private equity firm focused on oil and gas investments in the U.S. deepwater Gulf of Mexico.